RJDennis/ChebyshevApprox.jl/README.md

 Structures
 ----------

-ChebyshevApprox contains three structures that can make your life easier.
+ChebyshevApprox contains four structures that can make your life easier.
 The first contains the information needed to evaluate a polynomial at a point.
 I.e.:

 ```
 chebpoly = ChebPoly(w,order,domain)